greyblake/envconfig-rs/README.md

 ## Running tests

-To prevent flaky tests run them in one thread:
+Tests do some manipulation with environment variables, so to prevent flaky tests they have to be executed in a single thread:

 ```
-cargo test -p envconfig -- --test-threads=1
+cargo test -- --test-threads=1
 ```

 ## License